Claude English

-Claude W. English (born December 26, 1946 in Columbus, Georgia) is a retired American basketball player and coach who spent one season in the National Basketball Association (NBA) with the Portland Trail Blazers during their inaugural 1970–71 season.
-He was drafted by the Blazers in the seventh round (110^{th} pick overall) during the 1970 NBA Draft from the University of Rhode Island.
+Claude W. English (born December 26, 1946) is an American former professional basketball player and collegiate coach.
+He spent one season in the National Basketball Association (NBA) with the Portland Trail Blazers during their inaugural 1970–71 season.
+He was drafted by the Blazers in the seventh round (110^{th} pick overall) during the 1970 NBA draft from the University of Rhode Island.

+English played in the Eastern Basketball Association (EBA) for the Hartford Capitols and Cherry Hill Pros from 1971 to 1975.
+He won an EBA championship with the Capitols in 1974.

 Coaching/Athletic Director Career

 English returned to the University of Rhode Island, where he began a tenure as an assistant basketball coach shortly after his NBA career ended.
 English then served as the head coach at Rhode Island from 1980 to 1984.

-Since 1996, English has served as the Athletic Director at Park University in Parkville, Missouri.
+Since 1996, English has served as the athletic director at Park University in Parkville, Missouri.
 English served as head men's basketball coach at Park University from 1992 through 2005, being named the American Midwest Conference Coach of the Year in 1996 and in 1998.
 In 2010, English was inducted into the McLendon Minority Athletics Administrators Hall of Fame in Anaheim, California.
 In 2011, English was inducted into the Chattahoochee Valley Sports Hall of Fame, in his hometown of Phenix City, Alabama.
 In 2017, English was named the American Midwest Conference Athletic Director of the Year.

-Of his Athletic Director career, English said "I’m just a coach who coaches the coaches.
+Of his athletic director career, English said "I’m just a coach who coaches the coaches.
 That’s the way I always see my job.
 I want to motivate other people the way I’m motivated."